nicholas-fong/SRTM-GeoTIFF/README.md

 Reads a gpx file and determines which GeoTIFF tiles to use (on local drive), reads it and finds the elevation, updates or adds elevation to gpx waypoints, routes and tracks.
 (Grouse Grind is a popular hiking trail in Vancouver, Canada)
 ```
-$Python3 gpx-add-elevation.py grouse-grind > grouse-grind-with-elevation.gpx
+$Python3 gpx-add-elevation.py grouse-grind
 ```
-### Find the elevation of a single location:
+### manually find the elevation of a single geolocation:

+Using Python 3.10.6 and GDAL 3.4.3;
+Windows Subsystem Linux (Ubuntu 22.04)
 ```
-Using Python 3.10.6 and GDAL 3.4.3; Windows Subsystem Linux (Ubuntu 22.04)
 >>>import srtm1
 >>>srtm1.read( './N46E008.tif', 46.854539, 8.49701)
 2691 (Lucern, Switzerland)